Shinigami: The Gods of Death in Japanese Culture

 In Dragon Ball , the Shinigami are the servants of King Enma, the master of Purgatory.
 Their role is to appease souls and direct them to Hell or Heaven, depending on their karma.

 Shinigami are more than just a personification of death in Japanese culture.
 They represent a fusion of traditions, beliefs, and imaginations that continue to influence popular art and culture.
-As gods of death , they symbolize the inevitable transition from life to death , and serve as a reminder that in modern Japan , as in ancient times, death is a mystery surrounded by reverence, fear, and fascination.
+As gods of death , they symbolize the inevitable transition from life to death, and serve as a reminder that, in modern Japan , as in ancient times, death is a mystery surrounded by reverence, awe, and fascination.